pistachoz/Cryptocurrency-Data-Analysis/README.md

 # Dashboard Report

 Here’s a link to a Dasboard report that I created at the end of this project.
-It is an interactive report where I utilized the built-in predictive forecasting models to forecast future market trends of the selected cryptocurrencies based on 95% confidence values within the next 12 months.
+It is an interactive report where I utilized the built-in predictive forecasting models in Power BI to forecast future market trends of the selected cryptocurrencies based on 95% confidence values within the next 12 months.

 With an active Power BI Service account, you can access the dashboard here - https://bit.ly/cryptocurrency_data_analysis